ericreeves/ericreeves.github.io/source/_posts/2013-05-03-the-application-cookbook-pattern-berkshelf-and-team-chef-workflow.markdown

 Here are a few ground rules that could be the basis of a sound Team Chef Development Workflow:

 * Versioning of internal Cookbooks should be managed by the build server, and ONLY the build server.
-* Application Cookbook verions are pinned at the Environment level.
+* Application Cookbook versions are pinned at the Environment level.
 * Library Cookbook versions are pinned in the metadata.rb of the Application Cookbook that includes them.
 * Only Application Cookbooks get assigned to Nodes.
 Not Library Cookbooks, or Roles.
 (Stick with me for a second...)
 * Library Cookbooks should change their behavior based upon Attributes.